 According to the numbers, this strategy will work in your favor much more than it won’t.
 Essentially, we are betting that we’ll spend less money in the long run compared with buying a warranty, and I’d take these odds in Vegas any day of the week.

 How much should we set aside?
-Consider setting aside the cost of the warranty.
-If you bought a $600 cell phone (ugh!) and were hard-sold on a $100 warranty, then put $100 aside.
-Or, if an extended warranty for your car costs around $500 a year (which is around the average), then put $500 a year aside in a savings account.
+Consider setting aside about half of the cost of the item that you bought.
+If you bought a $600 cell phone (ugh!) and were hard-sold on a $100 warranty, then put $300 aside.
+Or, if an extended warranty for your car costs around $1850, then put $925 aside in a savings account (half the warranty amount in this case).
 Your money will grow (albeit slowly), and chances are you’ll never use it.

 And even if we do need to use the money, we also aren’t filling out any paperwork, submitting receipts and waiting for weeks for reimbursement, or fighting with the company over something that we thought was covered but wasn’t.
 A headache and a half – every time.